-15 The District anticipates making all waitlist moves by May 31.
+&lt;sup>15 The District anticipates making all waitlist moves by May 31.
 No students will be added to the waitlist after May 31, but waitlists will be maintained until August 31.

-- If siblings have different designated schools due to different service needs, the sibling without required special education or ELL service needs can be assigned to the other sibling's school upon request until May 31 (or at the time of enrollment, if later). - 2.
-Siblings in the same grade span who are assigned to different schools: - All siblings receive a tiebreaker priority during Open Enrollment when applying for a school which another sibling currently attends and will attend the following year. - After Open Enrollment through May 31, any student will be assigned to their attendance area school upon request.
+- After Open Enrollment through May 31, any student will be assigned to their attendance area school upon request.
 If siblings have different designated schools due to different service needs, the sibling(s) without required special education or ELL service needs can be assigned to the other sibling's school upon request until May 31. - 3.
 Siblings who are already assigned together, but who apply for reassignment together to one or more schools for the following school year: - If the siblings apply for the same schools in the same order during Open Enrollment, the applications will be processed using the "keep siblings together" rule: If all siblings cannot be assigned together to one of the schools listed, they will keep their original school assignments and all will be waitlisted for the first choice school.
-(No siblings are reassigned unless all siblings can be reassigned to the same school.) - Siblings may apply for different programs at the same school (e.g. one of the siblings applies for AL_montessori at a school, while the other does not apply for any special program), as long as they apply for the same schools in the same order. - 4.
-Twins16 who apply for assignment together to one or more schools: - If they apply for the same schools in the same order during Open Enrollment, the resulting school and program assignment of the student with the highest SPS student ID number will determine the assignment of the twin, as long as that school provides all required services for both students. - They may apply for different programs at the same school (e.g. one of the siblings applies for the montessori AL-program at a school while the other does not apply for any special program) as long as they apply for the same schools in the same order.
+(No siblings are reassigned unless all siblings can be reassigned to the same school.) - Siblings may apply for different programs at the same school (e.g. one of the siblings applies for montessori at a school, while the other does not apply for any special program), as long as they apply for the same schools in the same order. - 4.
+Twins who apply for assignment together to one or more schools: - If they apply for the same schools in the same order during Open Enrollment, the resulting school and program assignment of the student with the highest SPS student ID number will determine the assignment of the twin, as long as that school provides all required services for both students. - They may apply for different programs at the same school (e.g. one of the siblings applies for the montessori program at a school while the other does not apply for any special program) as long as they apply for the same schools in the same order.
 A twin who is not eligible for the assigned program of the sibling with the highest student ID number will be assigned to the General Education program at the same school (or the appropriate Special Education program, if applicable). - If the siblings are waitlisted for the same school and program during Open Enrollment, the twin with the lower student ID number will be placed on that waitlist immediately after the twin with the highest ID number.

-16 This includes triplets and other multiples, as well as siblings in the same grade.
+&lt;sup>16 This includes triplets and other multiples, as well as siblings in the same grade.